colligant/colligant.github.io/content/review-fy-2024.md

 update LPJ and downstream products with minimal effort.

-Finally, I'd like to connect with a mentor at NASA to help me with software development... and career growth generally.
+Finally, I'd like to connect with a mentor at NASA to help me with software development and career growth generally.